kamranahmedse/driver.js/readme.md

 driver.hasNextStep();          // Checks if there is next step to move to driver.hasPreviousStep();      // Checks if there is previous step to move to

+// Prevents the current move.
+Useful in `onNext` or `onPrevious` if you want to
+// perform some asynchronous task and manually move to next step driver.preventMove();

 // Highlights the element using query selector or the step definition driver.highlight(string|stepDefinition);